OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

 ### Scenario #2

-An attacker starts the password recovery workflow by issuing a POST request to `/api/system/verification-codes` and by providing the username in the request body.
-Next an SMS token with 6 digits is sent to the victim’s phone.
-Because the API does not implement a rate limiting policy the attacker can test all possible combinations using a multi-thread script, against the `/api/system/verification-codes/{smsToken}` endpoint to discover the right token within a few minutes.

-### Scenario #3

 We have an application that contains the users' list on a UI with a limit of `200` users per page.
 The users' list is retrieved from the server using the following query: `/api/users?page=1&size=100`.
 An attacker changes the `size`